santosnna/yelpcamp/README.md

 # yelpcamp
-Yelp-like application for searching and rating camping sights.
+Yelp-like application for searching and rating camping sites.